midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 This option is rejected, because it would be very brittle in presence of runtime changes or ledger upgrades.
 It would significantly increase maintenance burden or it would require changes in soon future.

+### Include `SystemTransaction::CNightGeneratesDustUpdate` extrinsics in genesis

+This option would likely exceed genesis block size limit.

 ## Validation